-The Executive Director or the Appellant may apply for an extension to the time allowed for the Response or a Reply, respectively, by submitting a request to the Appeals Clerk by email if their failure to meet the deadline is due to circumstances beyond their reasonable control that could not reasonably have been foreseen or provided against.
-A request for extension must be made in a timely fashion in advance of the relevant deadline expiring.
-Any extension will be granted at the sole discretion of the Chair of the NCA.
+The Executive Director or the Appellant may apply for an extension to the time allowed for the Response or a Reply, respectively, by submitting a request to the Appeals Clerk by email in advance of the relevant deadline expiring.
+The request must specify the length of extension requested and the reason for the delay.
+The decision to grant the extension will be at the sole discretion of the Chair of the NCA.
+When exercising this discretion, the Chair will consider: